camunda/camunda-docs-manual/content/user-guide/quarkus-integration/cdi-integration.md

 {{< note title="Heads-up!" class="info" >}}
 Quarkus ArC has more limitations not described in this section, as only those restrictions are highlighted that affect the functionality of the `camunda-engine-cdi` module.
-For your individual application development, we highly recommend you consider the [limitations][quarkus-limitations] and [supported features][quarkus-supported-features] of the Quarkus version you are using.
+For your individual application development, we highly recommend you consider the <a href="https://quarkus.io/guides/cdi-reference#limitations">limitations</a> and
+<a href="https://quarkus.io/guides/cdi-reference#supported_features">supported features</a> of the Quarkus version you are using.
 {{< /note >}}

 ### Limited support of JUEL Expression Resolution